-Newington’s Australian Rules Football program continued to thrive despite the displacement caused by the COVID-19 pandemic.
-Now in the fourth year as part of the Independent Schools Competition, the number of teams expanded to include four Senior and three Junior school teams.
-The positive culture within the program abounds, shared between the parents, players, coaches and staff.
+Newington’s Australian Rules Football program continues to thrive despite the displacement caused by the COVID-19 pandemic.
+Now in its fifth year as part of the Independent Schools’ Competition, we fielded three senior and three junior school teams in 2021.
+There continues to be a positive culture within the program, shared between the parents, players, coaches and staff.

-The adjusted season meant that the GPS and CAS schools competed independently of each other.
-St Ignatius’ College, St Joseph’s College, Shore and Newington were seeded in a seven week competition that was completed in the final week of Term 3.
-Our Intermediate A and 1st XVIII teams played their final games under lights at Bat and Ball Oval against arch-rival St Ignatius’, on a wet and dim evening.
-Despite this being one of our only defeats throughout the season, the boys and spectators were filled with excitement and energy regardless of the conditions.
+The adjusted 2021 season meant that the AAGPS and CAS schools competed independently of each other for the first five games.
+St Ignatius’, Shore, and Newington were seeded in a five-week competition that was completed in Term 2.
+The COVID-19 restrictions kicked in at the end of Term 2, which meant we missed the final three games of the season.
+Our Intermediate A and 1st XVIII teams played Friday night games under lights at the University of Sydney against the arch-rival St Ignatius’.
+The players and spectators were filled with excitement and energy for what has become a yearly spectacle.

-Our annual tour was unfortunately derailed by the pandemic, as was our invitational game with the Redtails representative team from the Northern Territory, who were due to compete with a selected Newington team on Buchanan Oval in April.
-This tour will hopefully proceed at the advent of the 2021 season, which will be a fulfilment for those who have taken the initiative to plan and raise the funds to sponsor the Redtails team in traveling to Sydney.
+Our annual tour was unfortunately deterred by the pandemic, yet day tours to GWS Giants and Sydney Swans training sessions took place, along with training sessions held in the holiday break.
+Unfortunately due to the pandemic, we were not successful in our second attempt to host an invitational game with the Redtails representative team from the Northern Territory, who were due to compete with a selected Newington team on Buchanan Oval in April.
+This tour will hopefully proceed at the advent of the 2022 season, which will be a fulfilment for those who have taken the initiative to plan and raise the funds to sponsor the Redtails team in travelling to Sydney.

 Well done to all our Australian Rules Football players for giving heart and soul throughout the season.
-A special mention to the Year 9 boys who brought great passion in numbers into the program, with some boys already having played in our 1st and 2nd XVIII teams.
-2021 will be an even better season as the development of skilled and passionate players continues to flourish.
+A special mention to the Year 10 boys who have brought great passion in numbers into the program, spread out across the U16, 2nd XVIII and 1st XVIII teams.
+2022 will be an even better season as the development of skilled and passionate players continues to flourish.

-Looking ahead, the 2021 season will be even more exciting, with a new generation of current Year 8 boys coming through, a tour planned and hopefully the exhibition match will be held at Newington against the Central Australian Redtails team.
-Congratulations to all involved in helping the Newington AFL Community to be a great success
+Looking ahead, the 2022 season will be even more exciting, with a new generation of current Year 8 boys coming through, a tour planned, Friday night under lights games, representative selection and hopefully the exhibition match will be held at Newington against the Central Australian Red Tails team.
+Congratulations to all involved in helping the Newington Australian Rules Football community to be a great success.

 - The AFL program aims to improve the competency and competitiveness through fun, consistent drills and development of ‘game sense’